John Denver Plane Crash: Autopsy Report and Investigation Findings

 Witness Accounts and Physical Evidence

-• The aircraft was seen making a normal takeoff and initial climb
+• Normal takeoff and initial climb observed

 • At approximately 300-400 feet altitude, the aircraft entered a steep right turn